WannaBAcoder/PCB-Powerwalls/README.md

 ### BMS/Display Adapter PCB

-The BMS/display adapter board helps the user connect a [Moonitor](link to Moonitor), or a variety of BMS systems to the battery PCB stacks, and is capable of supporting ~5A balance current.
+The BMS/display adapter board helps the user connect a [Moonitor](https://www.sarperonal.com/product/6s-16s-solar-plc-li-ion-battery-protection-system/), or a variety of BMS systems to the battery PCB stacks, and is capable of supporting ~5A balance current.
 This board also includes spaces to add string-level voltage displays, but they can be disabled if not desired.
 You can also use this board with the 7s adapter board configurations.
 Visit the wiki to find out how. (insert wiki link here once it exists)

 ![Top view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/BMS_display_adapter_PCB/Renderings/top.png)
 ![Iso view](https://github.com/WannaBAcoder/PCB-Powerwalls/blob/master/BMS_display_adapter_PCB/Renderings/side.png)

+insert image of moonitor PCB

 ## Building Your Own